Paul Foster-Bell: Early life

-Foster-Bell was born in Whangarei in 1977 and grew up on a beef farm in the Portland area.
+Foster-Bell was born in Whangārei in 1977 and grew up on a beef farm in the Portland area.
 His parents are Bob and Alyse Foster-Bell.
 He attended Otaika Primary School, Raumanga Intermediate and Whangarei Boys' High School.
-He studied in Dunedin, gaining a degree in archaeology (2003) and a diploma in business (2008) from Otago University.
-He is of English, Scots, Irish, Portuguese and Māori descent.
+He studied in Dunedin, gaining a bachelor degree in archaeology (2003), a graduate diploma in business (2008), and a Master of International Studies with Distinction (2023) from Otago University.
+He is of English, Scots, Irish, Portuguese and Māori descent, with whakapapa ties to the tribes of Ngāti Kahu ki Whangaroa and Te Aupōuri.

 Career

 Foster-Bell was a diplomat and his last assignment was as Deputy Head of Mission at the New Zealand Embassy in Riyadh, Saudi Arabia, having previously served as First Secretary & Consul in Tehran in Iran, and Deputy High Commissioner to Pakistan.
 In Wellington he worked in the Ministry of Foreign Affairs and Trade's (MFAT) Middle East and Africa division, as Deputy Chief of Protocol, and as a Regional Manager in the Ministry's Security Directorate.
 He took leave from MFAT from June to November 2011 to contest a parliamentary election.

 Foster-Bell was vice-chair of Monarchy New Zealand in 2012–13.